wirehack7/supernt_alert/README.md

 2. Get your *Webhook* code
 3. Get your user ID: write to telegram bot *@myidbot* `/getid`
 4. Start bot communication with sending `/start` to your bot

+## Web checking

+Additionally the file `check.php` got included.
+You may use it on your webserver where also this Python script is running to check the status of the script.

 ## Contribute